If you’re thinking of putting your home on the market this year, the most important decision you can make is hiring the right agent.

 A good real estate Agent must be a strong communicator.
 Find out how they will stay in contact with you: will it be with phone calls, texts, emails, or a combination?
 Are they part of a team or are they just working on their own; we all get sick and take vacations and have events in our lives that come up.
 Make sure they are available to answer any questions or concerns you have and keep you updated on prospective buyers.
-With housing inventory levels so low, there is increased competition for homes, so your Agent should be on top of all the interest on your home.

-Is This Your Full Time Job?
+Is This Your Full-Time Job?

 Hiring the right Agent can make the difference between selling your home for top dollar and having it sit on the market with no activity.
 Make sure you ask these questions to get the right Agent to sell your home.